rochellev/WildlifePark.Solution/README.md

 -----

 ## Description
-* Building a API for wildlife cataloging.
+* Building a custon API for wildlife cataloging.

 ## Technologies Used
 * C#/.NET